 The Brookville Area Chamber of Commerce office is in an historic building located at 100 Franklin avenue.
 S. S. Henderson House was built in 1894.
 Samuel Stewart Henderson was a member of one of Brookville's pioneer families.
 His Queen Anne style home, commanding an impressive view along Main Street, saw several additions on the right side through the years.

 The Chamber, too, goes back into Brookville’s history with the first meeting being held in November of 1925.
 At this meeting the Brookville Business Mens’ Association, organized in 1923, and the Chamber of Commerce were merged together to be known as the Brookville Chamber of Commerce.
 This newly formed group immediately addressed issues such as industry development, civic improvement, park and street improvement, the tourist trade and promoting Brookville.

 Since then, the Chamber has been a recognizable organization working within the community with many of the same goals at hand.
 The Chamber is sustained and empowered by its membership and, in communicating and working together, has been instrumental in attaining great strides in our area.

 A Board of Directors governs the BACC and is the policy making body of the Chamber.
 Its Members represent the business and professional leadership of the community.
 The Board consists of 12 Chamber Board Members.
 Four Members are elected each year to serve a term of three years.
 The President chairs the monthly meetings, which usually occur on the third Wednesday of each month at 11:30 a.m.
-Currently the meetings are held at the Zion Church in Brookville located on Jefferson Street.
+The meetings are held at the Chamber of Commerce office in Brookville located at 100 Franklin Ave.